VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     ![New repository details](images/backup/newRepoDetails.png)

 4. You now have a new git repository!
 The next thing to do is make a note of the URL to this repository.
 Click the green `Code` button, then copy the `HTTPS` url to the clipboard via the button to the right of the URL.
+Depending on the settings above, you may not have a `Code` button, so just look for the URL under the `Quick setup` area and click the button at the end to copy the URL to the clipboard.

     ![Url copy](images/backup/CopyUrl.png)